 Analyzing Albemarle's Unusual Options Activity

-On Friday, shares of Albemarle (NYSE:ALB) saw unusual options activity.
-After the option alert, the stock price moved down to $188.97.
+Shares of Albemarle (NYSE:ALB) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $205.71.

 - Sentiment: BEARISH